jarun/nnn/README.md

     export NNN_RESTRICT_0B=1

+##### 100% CPU usage

+There is a known issue where if you close the terminal directly with `nnn` waiting for a spawned process to exit, a deadlock occurs and `nnn` uses 100% CPU.
+Please see issue [#225](https://github.com/jarun/nnn/issues/225) for more details.
+Make sure you quit the spawned process before closing the terminal.
+It's not a problem if there is no spawned process.

 #### WHY FORK?

 `nnn` was initially forked from [noice](http://git.2f30.org/noice/) but is significantly [different](https://github.com/jarun/nnn/wiki/nnn-vs.-noice) today.
 I chose to fork because: